DinamicheAziendali/l10n_it_delivery_note/l10n_it_delivery_note_order_link/readme/USAGE.rst

 **English**

-To use this module, you need to:

-* from the purchase order a smart button link to delivery notes.
+A smart button will appear on each purchase order, so you can link them to DNs.

 **Italiano**